 - In a large saucepan, combine the flour, ginger, cinnamon, salt, cloves and cream until smooth.
 Add pumpkin, brown sugar and orange juice.
 Cook and stir over medium heat until bubbly.
 Remove from the heat.
 Stir a small amount of hot filling into eggs; return all to the pan, stirring constantly.
 Cook and stir until bubbly.
-Stir in orange peel.
+Stir in orange zest.

 - Fill pumpkins with hot filling to within 3/4 in. of top.
 Grill pumpkins, covered, over indirect medium-hot heat for 30 minutes.